behu-kea/fullstact-frontend/readme.md

 ## Running the project

-First make sure that [the project shown above](https://github.com/behu-kea/tomas-order-site) is running.
+First make sure that [the project shown above](https://github.com/behu-kea/tomas-order-site) is running locally

 Now make sure that whereever you will be running your frontend app is added to `allowedOrigins` in `src/main/java/swc3/demowebshop/config/WebConfig.java`.
 This will give the frontend access to the rest api.